 All of them came in at least an hour late every day.
 And none of them did any work.

-One of them, Zoe, I hardly ever saw.
-Although she'd fill out a time sheet each week that claimed she'd worked every day.
-I heard from one of the other work study students that Zoe had blown her boyfriend in the department's third floor conference room one night after their roommates had locked them out of the house.
+One of them, Zoe, I hardly ever saw although she'd fill out a time sheet each week claiming she'd worked every day.
+I heard from one of the other work-study students that Zoe had blown her boyfriend in the department's third floor conference room one night after their roommates had locked them out of the house.

-If they were work study students, I reasoned, they needed the cash more than the university, with its coffers swollen with dough from prep school rejects and hard partying Euro Trash.
+If they were work-study students, I reasoned, they needed the cash more than the university, with its coffers swollen with bank from prep school rejects and hard partying Eurotrash.

 So I didn't give a shit that Hamlin, who washed down his morning Ritalin with a giant cup of black coffee, spent almost every day on the label maker, typing up stickers like "PHONE" and "STAPLER" and "FOLDER" and then pasting them to their appropriate objects.
 By the time he graduated, there wasn't one surface in the entire front office that wasn't covered.

 And I didn't give a shit that Mina, who was supposed to type up fliers for upcoming Chemistry department seminars, couldn't spell or proofread worth a turd and once posted a sign that read, "Know for Sure: Treatment of Anal Lical Data."

 And I didn't give a shit that Andy, a mild-mannered senior, would come in for his shift, check his email and then announce that he was going on a mail run.